They did not wait long, and that told Sable more clearly than any summons could have that the next move had been decided.

 Her vision blurred and her hearing dulled, but she understood enough to know what had just happened.

-Cassian had not saved her.
-He had not stopped the punishment.
-But he had drawn a line in front of witnesses, and Grimridge had felt it.
+Cassian had not saved her, and he had not stopped the punishment.
+He had drawn a line in front of witnesses, and Grimridge had felt it.